-Mike served for four years on the Strawberry Vale Residents Association, dealing with issues of land use and permitting, traffic, and emergency planning.
-He has been an active member of the Metchosin community, selling produce at the farmers’ market and sitting on the board of the Metchosin Producers Association for two years, serving on the Metchosin Environmental Advisory Select Committee (MEASC) from 2010-2021, on the board of the Metchosin Foundation since 2016 and on the Metchosin Biodiversity Committee since 2018.
+Mike served for four years on the Strawberry Vale Residents Association in Saanich, dealing with issues of land use and permitting, traffic, and emergency planning.
+He has been an active member of the Metchosin community since 2009, selling produce at the farmers’ market and sitting on the board of the Metchosin Producers Association for two years, serving on the Metchosin Environmental Advisory Select Committee (MEASC) from 2010-2021, on the board of the Metchosin Foundation since 2016 and on the Metchosin Biodiversity Committee since 2018.

 In his spare time Mike enjoys spending time out in the garden and observing nature, as well as skiing, kayaking, surfing, ultimate frisbee, and playing music.